RaviTambade/ngnihilenttraining/notes/day16.md

   .subscribe(console.log);
 ```

-Rohan proudly says:
+Sarthak proudly says:
 “So I cancel old homework and always do the latest one!”
-“Yes Rohan, if only that worked with due dates.”
+“Yes Sarthak, if only that worked with due dates.”

 # ➕ **6. combineLatest() — Group Study**